Adikteev/CrossDK/README.md

 Here are the configurations for each overlay format :
 - `.banner` : settle its position between `.bottom` or `.bottomRaised`
 - `.mid_size` : settle its position between `.bottom` or `.bottomRaised`, with or without a close button
-- `.interstitial` : settle it with or without a close button
+- `.interstitial` : settle it with or without a close button, with or without a reward

 Let’s create a `UIViewController` subclass named SomeViewController and add some methods to :
 - display an Overlay (to call in the `viewDidAppear`)